American Society of Mechanical Engineers: Magazine

 In addition to academic journals, since 1880 the ASME has also published the magazine Mechanical Engineering.

-Society awards
+ASME awards and recognition

-ASME offers four categories of awards: achievement awards to recognize "eminently distinguished engineering achievement"; literature awards for original papers; service awards for voluntary service to ASME; and unit awards, jointly awarded by six societies in recognition of advancement in the field of transportation.
+ASME offers several categories of awards, including: achievement awards to recognize "those who have made significant achievements in various engineering disciples"; literature awards for original papers; service awards for voluntary service to ASME; and unit awards from ASME groups, sections, or committees.